 Keith A. Matthews

-KEITH MATTHEWS, a former Director of the Biopesticides and Pollution Prevention Division (BPPD) in the U.S. EPA’s Office of Pesticide Programs (OPP), has 20 years of private sector and government experience in environmental and chemicals regulation law.
+KEITH MATTHEWS, counsel in the Environmental practice group, is a former Director of the Biopesticides and Pollution Prevention Division (BPPD) in the U.S. EPA’s Office of Pesticide Programs (OPP) and has 20 years of private sector and government experience in environmental law related to chemicals regulation, biopesticides, and genetically engineered organisms (GMOs).
 Keith provides clients with counsel and advice grounded in his extensive knowledge and experience with a wide range of statutes, including the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), the Federal Food, Drug, and Cosmetic Act (FFDCA), the Food Quality Protection Act (FQPA), the Toxics Substances Control Act (TSCA), the Endangered Species Act, the National Environmental Policy Act (NEPA), the Clean Air Act, the Administrative Procedure Act (APA), the Emergency Planning and Community Right to Know Act (EPCRA), the Atomic Energy Act, the WIPP Land Withdrawal Act, the Nuclear Waste Policy Amendments Act, the Uranium Mill Tailings Radiation Control Act, the Regulatory Flexibility Act, and SBREFA.

 As Director of the Biopesticides and Pollution Prevention Division, Keith was responsible for and led all activities relevant and related to the Federal regulatory program for biochemical and microbial pesticides, genetically engineered pesticidal organisms, and pesticides produced by genetically engineered plants.
 During his tenure, BPPD conducted the first ever comprehensive evaluation of all transgenic genetically modified corn plants registered by EPA and, at his direction, implemented a regulatory scheme granting longer registration periods for constructs with greater durability.
 During this time, BPPD registered the first blended refuge products, the first fusion protein PIPs, and expanded approvals for “natural refuges” for cotton PIPs.
 Keith’s training in chemistry and molecular biology, combined with his extensive practice experience in FIFRA and FFDCA enabled him to lead BPPD to ensure public safety while imposing the minimum regulatory burden appropriate under the law.
 Keith brings this comprehensive approach to his law practice -- understanding the science that ultimately underlies legal issues, having an intimate familiarity with environmental regulations, and being keenly aware of the limits of statutory authority.